GautamSridhar/FCN-implementation-on-Pytorch/FCN8s_wVGG/Readme.txt

-This Folder contains FCN8s implementation with VGG
+This Folder contains FCN8s implementation with pretrained VGG weights